New York Assault Criminal Charges

 Contact a New York Assault Criminal Defense Attorney

 In New York, consequences of a conviction for an Assault charge can be severe.
 Oftentimes, especially on the felony Assault charges, there is a real possibility that the resolution of the case will involve jail time.
-Contact us today to discuss your case.
+Please call us at 212-729-9494 or contact us today to schedule your appointment.
 We will assess all strengths and weaknesses of your case.
 Together, we will develop a case strategy that will minimize your criminal exposure and collateral consequences.